jdtonkin/tonkinlab/content/home/labinfo.md

 <div class="col-12 col-lg-8" style="padding:50px;">

-We tackle fundamental questions in <span style="color:#C28542">population & community ecology</span>, including...
+We tackle fundamental questions in ecology, including...
 <br>
-... how populations and communities vary in space & and time.
+... how <span style="color:#C28542">populations and communities</span> vary in space & and time.
 <br>
 <br>
 We apply this knowledge to real-world problems to find...